SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/02-DOM-Methods.md

 console.log(h1Element);
 ```

-Javascript can also be **directly** inserted into the HTML document:
+JavaScript can also be **directly** inserted into the HTML document:

 ```js
 <html>